danReynolds/restate/README.md

 });
 ```

-The `setValue` API provides the current value held by the `StateBloc`, allowing you to mutate it as necessary, and then re-emits that object on the [StateBloc.stream].
+The `setValue` API provides the current value held by the `StateBloc`, allowing you to mutate it as necessary, and then re-emits that object on the [StateBloc.stream](https://pub.dev/documentation/restate/latest/state_bloc/StateBloc/stream.html).

 ## Give Feedback